 To respond appropriately to events that may greatly affect the corporate activities of the Company, the Risk Management Guidelines were defined, containing categories of specific types of risk that may occur, and a controlling division and emergency contact structure are maintained.
-Meetings of the Risk Management Committee as defined by the above guidelines and various other meetings related to risks are held periodically and as required, and report to the Board of Directors.
+During the fiscal year under review, the Company focused on establishing an integrated risk management framework to enhance risk management efforts during regular operations.
+Denka Group Risk Management Committee and other relevant meetings were held periodically and as required, with reports submitted to the Board of Directors.
+Additionally, the Company conducted contingency response drills for executive officers, simulating scenarios such as an earthquake directly beneath the Tokyo metropolitan area.